Study Abroad Options

-We encourage all our students to consider studying abroad, preferably during the second half of the sophomore year or during the junior year.
+We encourage all our students to consider studying abroad.
+Many go during the second half of the sophomore year or during the junior year.
 You can experience global study for various lengths of time and on most budgets:

-- If you are able to spend only a few weeks abroad, consider a faculty-led trip during a winter or summer session, such as LIT 367 British Theatre (in London and Stratford-upon-Avon) or LIT 370 The Magic of Archival Research (in Cornwall).
+- If you are able to spend only a few weeks abroad, consider a faculty-led trip during a winter or summer session, such as LIT 367 British Theatre (in London and Stratford-upon-Avon) or LIT 338 African Literature (in South Africa).
 See “Courses” for current study-abroad options in English, or the Center for Global Engagement for other current study-abroad options.

 - Other semester- or year-length options are nearly endless.
 For instance, a course in Italian literature in Italy may be counted as an elective in English (see below).